 Partners in Health and Wholeness Collaborative Criteria

-For congregations interested in submitting a Partners in Health and Wholeness Collaborative Pledge, we require the following commitments to health and wholeness:
+For faith communities interested in submitting a Partners in Health and Wholeness Collaborative Pledge, we require the following commitments to health and wholeness:

 - Maintaining tobacco-free buildings on worship grounds.